 - Duration.
 One of the measurable characteristics of pain is its duration.
 It allows your pain care professionals to determine what type of pain it is you’re feeling and what pain alleviation treatments may help.

 The 3 Pain Groups According to the Duration of Your Symptoms

 - Acute pain, where pain usually lasts less than 3 months.
 It acts as a warning and can be a defensive reaction by the body.

 - Survived pain, where a person may feel pain as a result of improper treatment of acute pain.
 It usually happens when the pain persists, despite the tissue already having recovered.

 - Chronic pain, where a patient may suffer pain for more than 3 months.
 This type of pain is due to the nature and symptoms of the disease and may require multi-therapeutic activities.

-If you do develop pain, we encourage you to seek a consultation with our pain care experts at AZ Pain Medicine Clinic right away.
-This way, we can help you alleviate your pain and raise your quality of life.
+If you do develop pain, we encourage you to seek a consultation with our pain doctors at AZ Pain Medicine Clinic right away.
+This way, we can help you with pain management and raise your quality of life.

 In general, pain is divided into different types as follows: